jg-digital-media/jgdm_personal_dashboard_dom/README.md

   + `TODO:` - "hello.. what do I call you?" make content content editable
   + `TODO:` - Salutation change based on time of day `.morning---or--evening` (Morning/Afternoon/Evening)
 + `TODO:` - Implement Main Dashboard TODO List Feature
+  + `TODO:` - When TODO list items are clicked they should be disabled with no ability to focus on edit them.
 + `TODO:` - Implement Main Dashboard Note Writing Feature
 + `TODO:` - Implement Main Dashboard Shortcut Links Feature
 + `TODO:` - Implement Fetch Weather Details Feature